celummis/AtomicFlex/README.md

 # AtomicFlex
 AtomicFlex is Sass Atomic Design.
-This approach uses Sass variables as the atoms, and Sass mixins for molecules.
-These two Sass files give you the building blocks for designing any CSS framework system that fits the application or website you are building.
+This approach uses Sass variables and mixins as the atoms.
+The SCSS file gives you the building blocks for designing any CSS framework system that fits the application or website you are building.

-Instead of using a framework that requires you to follow certain CSS class naming guideline, you can create your own.
+Instead of using a framework that requires you to follow certain CSS class naming guideline, you can create your own flexible framework.

-Design a CSS framework that fits to your design system and the CSS naming conventions of that system.
-Rather than conforming your design system to the CSS framework you are using.

-Or, use the AtomicFlex "atoms.scss," if you do not want to mess around with creating a CSS framework.

-The "AtomicFlex.scss" generates CSS that can build any UI design.
-This approach is one where multiple single purpose CSS classes are used to style a UI component.
-Instead of multiple CSS properties for one CSS UI component class.

-I developed this CSS framework because I wanted one CSS file that would enable me to quickly prototype a UI design in code.
-Then I discovered how easy it is to build any component with interchangable CSS, and this CSS is more flexible for developers.